RoseCityRobotics/robotics-resources/README.md

 I hope you find these resources useful as well and if you have any to add that I'm missing please email me at [duncan@rosecityrobotics.com](mailto:duncan@rosecityrobotics.com) or submit a PR to update the [source code](https://github.com/duncantmiller/ai-robotics-resources/blob/main/README.md) for this list.

 #### About Rose City Robotics
-We are a robotics integrator developing technology for autonomous disassembly of EV batteries for recycling using machine learning and AI.
+We are an open startup working on research and education, advancing the future of robotics, AI, and energy.
+Our team of PhDs and engineers collaborates on open-source tools, grant-funded R&D, and machine learning projects designed to solve real-world challenges—from autonomous disassembly of lithium-ion batteries to e-waste circularity.
+We also train the next generation through portfolio-driven robotics education, bridging industry innovation with equitable access.
 Learn more [about Rose City Robotics](https://rosecityrobotics.com/).

 ### Robot Operating System 2 (ROS2)
 #### Introductory